zeromake/quasar/docs/src/pages/style/dark-mode.md

 The advantages of Dark Mode are that:

 * It enhances visual ergonomics by reducing eye strain.
+* It is important for eye protection also.
 * Provides comfort of use at night or in dark environments.
 * It conserves battery power mainly if the device screen is OLED or AMOLED, thereby enabling device usage for longer periods without charging.